 The Center was founded by Lady Bird Johnson and Helen Hayes as the National Wildflower Research Center in 1982 and later renamed the Lady Bird Johnson Wildflower Center in 1997.
 It is a signature piece of Mrs. Johnson’s environmental legacy, and is complementary to the Lyndon B. Johnson Presidential Library and the Lyndon B. Johnson School of Public Affairs on the university’s campus.
 Originally opened on land in East Austin, the Center moved to its current site on a transition zone between the Edwards Plateau and Texas Blackland Prairies ecoregions in 1995.

 The Center has achieved great success since its founding, evolving from a private non-profit research organization narrowly focused on Texas wildflowers to a major botanic garden and research unit of the university known for plant conservation, landscape restoration and sustainable approaches to landscape design and development.
-Through plant-based research, demonstration projects, education and the development of national-scale programs to promote sustainable landscape design, the Center is making a difference for the health of the planet.
+The Center is making a difference for the health of the planet through its research, demonstration projects, education programs and the development of national-scale programs to promote sustainable landscape design.

 Education & Training

 Education is at the core of the Center’s mission.
 Center staff teach classes at the university, while extensive on-site educational programming includes programs and special events for children and adult learners.
 We provide classes for adults on gardening with native plants, art in nature and sustainable landscape practices.
 Various annual educational events also draw adult learners.
 Landscape for Life™, an education program based on the sustainability principles of SITES, is a web-based program designed primarily for homeowners.
 The Center hosts numerous professional workshops and conferences and provides professional training in sustainable and ecosystem-based design and other topics with online information and interactive webinars.

 Outreach & Information